Snatches of Pink: Post break up

 Romweber stayed in frequent contact with Rank and joined her brother in Flat Duo Jets and the Dex Romweber Duo; the latter collaborated with Jack White.
 She was also a toy maker.
 She died from a brain tumor in March 2019 at the age of 55 years.
 The Town of Carrboro declared June 23, 2019 as Sara Romweber Day in her memory.

 Howie formed the John Howie Jr. & the Rosewood Bluff band.
+He also joined The Larks.
 Smith played with Michael Rank and Stag.

 In September 2001, Snatches of Pink played a 15th-anniversary show for the Cat's Cradle—McMillian joined the band for a mini-reunion, playing "blazing electric tambourine."
 On November 21, 2021, Snatches of Pink joined other bands for "Be Loud!
 Calling," a benefit show for the Be Loud!
-Sophie Foundation at the Cat's Cradle in Chapel Hill that also celebrated The Clash's London Calling album.
+Sophie Foundation at the Cat's Cradle that also celebrated The Clash's London Calling album.

 Activism and charity

 On March 23, 1986, Snatches of Pink performed in a benefit for the North Carolina Radioactive Waste Watch, a nonprofit opposed to potential radioactive waste sites in North Carolina.
 Other groups in the show were The Accelerators, The Connells, Flat Duo Jets, Let's Active, and The Woods.

 On November 8, 1986, the band played in a benefit for WXYC, the student radio station of the University of North Carolina at Chapel Hill.
 In addition to the benefit concert, Snatches of Pink contributed two tracks to a cassette called Cradle Tapes that was sold at School Kids Records, also to benefit WXYC.
 However, the band was disappointed in the lack of organization of the project and the four-month delay in the tape's release.
 Concerned that the delay had a negative impact on the tape's sales, McMillan said, "I don't think it helped the station and I don't think it helped the bands."

 On April 12, 1987, Snatches of Pink joined in a benefit concert for the Carolina Committee on Central America with Other Bright Colors, Rogue, Dexter Romweber, and Southern Culture on the Skids.
 The benefit raised funds for an independent development project in San Marcos, Nicaragua.

-In June 20, 1987, they played a show to raise money to refurbish the lighting and PA systems at the Cat's Cradle.
+On June 20, 1987, the band played a show to raise money to refurbish the lighting and PA systems at the Cat's Cradle.
 Snatches of Pink also played in a fundraiser for Art Werner, candidate for Chapel Hill Town Council, on October 19, 1989.
 Werner had helped Cat's Cradle a new location in 1988.

 On September 22, 2001, the band played in a benefit show for Independent Animal Rescue at the Cat's Cradle in Chapel Hill.
 However, they participated via video because they were on tour at the time.